 In June 2011, TBF was notified that the United Way of the National Capital Area would delay its grant process by six months while providing a bridge grant at half the current rate (\$875/qtr) until January 2012.
 TBF received \$10,000 from the Freddie Mac Foundation and volunteers to paint portions of the interiors and install landscaping.
 TBF has been approved for U.S. Department of Housing and Urban development (HUD) rental subsidy assistance on two of the homes which significantly reduced their unfunded cash flows.
 This assistance, for up to 10 years, is based on the resident's low incomes and their inability to pay fair market rental rates.
 In November 2010, TBF was provided a waiver of real estate taxes for the third house in Fairfax City as a non profit providing social services.
 Fairfax County has assured us that they are developing similar procedures for considering such requests.
 These annual contributions, grants, no payment loans, waivers and HUD's rental subsidy assistance will be supplemented from the reserves, if necessary, and sustain the Laura's Houses into perpetuity.
 TBF has a policy of targeting about two years of reserve funding before purchasing another home.
-Currently, TBF has about \$90,000 of reserve funding.
+Currently, TBF has about \$120,000 of reserve funding.

-And, TBF was recommended for up to another \$300,000 for FY 2012 to purchase the seventh home from the Fairfax County Consolidated Community Funding Pool.
+And, TBF was approved for \$250,000 of HOME loan funds for FY 2012 to purchase the seventh home.
+Also \$300,000 was approved from the Fairfax County Consolidated Community Funding Pool to purchase homes beginning in FY 2012.
+In addition, \$200,000 was recommended annually to be approved for FY 2013 and FY 2014.